-Individual credentials are listed in Appendixes A and B. Appendix A addresses individuals teaching in AY 2017=2018 when the College applied the HLC mandated credentialing standards.
+Individual credentials are listed in Appendixes A and B. Appendix A addresses individuals teaching in AY 2017-2018 when the College applied the HLC mandated credentialing standards.
 Appendix B addresses individuals who taught from AY 2012-2013 to AY 2016-2017 under the old credentialing standards.

 Student Learning Assessment